5 Benefits of Low Impact Exercise

 Cardio workouts like running, sprinting, stair climber vs elliptical exercises, high intensity interval training (HIIT), and the like all place a lot of impact on your joints and can sometimes contribute to joint pain.
-High-impact exercises are great for building up strength and agility, but the secret to high-impact training is scheduling in low-impact activities and rest days to allow your body time to recover.
+High-impact exercises are great for building up muscle strength and agility, but the secret to high-impact training is scheduling in low-impact activities and rest days to allow your body time to recover.
 Low-impact exercise, depending on the workout, can have little impact on your joints, especially in the lower body, which offers a ton of benefits as you get higher into your fitness level and deeper into your fitness routine.

 Examples of Low-Impact Exercise

-Low-impact exercises, though, can also be the leading star of your workout routine.
+Low-impact exercises, though, can also be the leading star of your intense workout routine.
 Many low-impact exercises offer the same benefits as their high-intensity exercise alternatives and can be practiced for longer periods.
 Activities like swimming, yoga, PiYo, and even some forms of strength training are low-impact.
 To experience the benefits of low-impact exercise, specifically cardio, you can walk, use the elliptical machine, climb the stair stepper, hop on a bike, or use the rowing machine.

 Benefits of Low-Impact Exercise

 1 | Do More

 High-impact workouts like on a circuit training equipment call for a significant amount of downtime.
-On your rest days, your body repairs and builds the strength that you’ve been working so hard to achieve.
+On your rest days, your body repairs and builds the muscle strength that you’ve been working so hard to achieve.
 However, with a low-impact exercise routine, you can cut those rest days back significantly.
 (If you want to.
 Always listen to your body.)
 Exercises like swimming and yoga are practiced every day by many people across the globe.
 The trick is to play with the intensity of the workout and allow for “active rest days.”
 If you think that high-impact exercises are the only way to go for calorie burn, think again.
 Low-impact exercises can allow you to work out for a longer time in each session, and more often throughout the week without the higher chance of injury.

 2 | Less Chance of Injury